 Meth (Methamphetamine) is a powerful and intense synthetic stimulant that is used to reach a quick “high” (an intense euphoric reaction to a drug).
 It is not considered to be physically addictive, but it is exceptionally psychologically addictive.
 When injected or smoked, the meth immediately produces a rush of dopamine (dopamine controls the brain’s pleasure and reward centers), which is released in the brain and causes an intense high or “flash.”
 The effects are short-lived, only a few minutes, but it is considered to be tremendously pleasurable.
 It is a white, bitter-tasting, odorless crystalline powder that dissolves easily in alcohol or water.
 Methamphetamine is a synthetic drug produced in underground laboratories, basements, kitchens or anywhere that has a stove a few household ingredients.
 Some of the standard elements that compose meth include drain cleaner, antifreeze, rat poison, battery acid, and kerosene.

-Opioids can be divided into naturally occurring, semi-synthetic and synthetic opioids.
+Opioids can be divided into naturally occurring, semi-synthetic, and synthetic opioids.
 Naturally occurring opioids are extracted from the opium poppy whereas semi-synthetic opioids use a chemical process after extracting natural opioids.
 Synthetic opioids are made using complete chemical synthetic with no natural ingredients involved.
-The following include the most abused opioids used fro pain relief in the United States:
+The following includes the most abused opioids used for pain relief in the United States:

 - Morphine (naturally occurring opioid)